RECENT NEWS

 About Netherlands

 The Netherlands joined the Powering Past Coal Alliance in 2017, the year it was launched.
 That year, the country announced a coal phase out date of 2029.
 The current Dutch coal fleet is young.
-Units at three of the four remaining plants only recently entered operation in 2015 and 2016, meaning they are expected to operate for less than half of their expected lifetime.
+All three remaining plants began operating in 2015 and 2016, meaning they are expected to operate for less than half of their expected lifetime.
 In 2019, the Dutch government passed a legal ban on electricity production with coal to go into effect by 2030.
 The Dutch Supreme Court also confirmed a verdict requiring the government to reach a 25% reduction in greenhouse gas emissions by 2020 relative to 1990.
 In early 2020, the government proposed 54 potential extra measures, which included closing a remaining coal plant ahead of 2029 and downscaling production.
 Later that year, the climate minister called on coal plant operators to investigate the cost of coal plant closures.
-In 2022, following the Russian invasion, the Dutch government lifted a cap that restricted coal-fired power plants to operate at 35% of their maximum output.
+In 2022, following the Russian invasion of Ukraine, the Dutch government lifted a cap that restricted coal-fired power plants to operate at 35% of their maximum output.

 Capacity (MW)